 - Avoid using meat as a lure or bait in the traps.
-You don’t want to catch cats and other domesticated pets, therefore don’t use the flesh.
+You don’t want to catch cats and other domesticated pets; therefore, don’t use the flesh.
 Instead, use a bait specifically designed for raccoons, squirrels, and other wildlife.

 - Provided an emergency arises, arrange for someone to take you to the hospital as soon as possible.
-Immediately seek medical attention if you’ve been bitten by a raccoon or otherwise assaulted.
+Immediately seek medical attention if you’ve been bitten by a raccoon or assaulted.
 The illnesses that wild animals may be carrying are impossible to predict.

-- Make sure you’re shooting the raccoon from a safe distance if you’re going to shoot it.
+- Make sure you’re shooting the raccoon from a safe distance if you’re going to shoot.
 To avoid an assault, keep your distance from a confined raccoon.
 Also, practice gun safety and make sure no one or anything is in the line of fire.
 Don’t fire until people or pets have left the area or are behind you if they are still there.

 - When handling the raccoon’s corpse after it has been shot, make sure you are properly protected with safety gear and clothes.
 Also, get rid of it as soon as possible.
-Wearing a mask, gloves, long sleeved shirt, long trousers, and closed-toed shoes are all precautions you should take if you suspect a sickness.
+Wearing a mask, gloves, a long-sleeved shirt, long trousers, and closed-toed shoes are all precautions you should take if you suspect a sickness.
 Keep in mind that illness may be spread via more than just scratches and bites.

 Can raccoons be carriers of disease?

 Raccoons may transmit a limited number of severe diseases to people, the most frequent of which is a deadly form of rabies that spreads rapidly.
 Affected fleas, ticks, and lice may spread from person to person through the body of an infected person.